Vapor Retarders and Vapor Transmission

-Excessive concrete moisture vapor emission is known to cause distress or failure of modern floor covering and resinous coating systems.
-Most manufacturers of floor covering materials and adhesive systems have stated limits of tolerable concrete moisture content or vapor emission volume and concrete surface pH levels.
+Excessive concrete moisture vapor emission is known to cause distress or failure in modern floor covering and resinous coating systems.
+Most manufacturers of floor covering materials and adhesive systems have stated limits of tolerable concrete moisture vapor emission and concrete surface pH levels.
 While pH levels are primarily controlled by factors within the concrete itself, moisture vapor emission is not.
 Excessive concrete moisture vapor emission can be traced to four potential sources.

 The first potential moisture source is the concrete itself.
 Construction schedules rarely allow sufficient time to facilitate the natural drying of concrete.
 There exists an old “rule-of-thumb” regarding the time needed to achieve a dry slab.
 The “rule” suggests allowing one month of drying per inch of slab thickness, under ideal conditions.
 The ideal ambient conditions are a minimum temperature of 70°F, maximum 40% relative humidity and constant air movement at 15 m.p.h.
 The “rule” does not account for mix design water/cement ratio that will dramatically impact the required dry time.
 In his 1965 study entitled “Moisture Migration – Concrete Slab-On-Ground Construction” H.W.
 Brewer tracked moisture outflow of concrete as it dried.
 His study shows that high water/ cement ratio concrete takes longer to achieve low level outflow than drier mix designs.
 This study alone justifies specifying concrete with a maximum water/cement ratio of between .45 and .50 on all projects that will require floor covering installation at slab ages of 6 months or less.